harimau99/chat-api-golang/README.md

 ## TODO

-* Write the code to create and build the database
 * Create a separate database.go file
 * Manage database connections centrally
 * Create a separate logger for the database and wrap the db functions